telerik/ajax-docs/general-information/controlling-visual-appearance/how-skins-work.md

 # How Skins Work

-This article explains how Skins work for the Telerik UI for ASP.NET AJAX controls suite.
+This article explains how Skins work for the Telerik® UI for ASP.NET Ajax controls suite.
 Use the links to navigate to the main sections of the subject:

 * [Built-in Skins List](#built-in-skins)